 User Review( votes)

-National Scholars: In this category two types of programmes i.e. National Scholars Program and National Merit program.
+National Scholars: In this category two types of scholarship programmes i.e. National Scholars Program and National Merit Scholarship program.
 The national scholars program covers tuition, fees, room and board, and other expenses and offers extensive educational enrichment opportunities (study abroad, specialized coursework, dedicated mentoring).
 Selection is based on a review of top applications to the Calhoun Honors College and a rigorous, in-person interview process.
 The national merit scholarship of $1,000 is available to national merit finalists who meet specific requirements.
 This scholarship is renewable for up to 3 years (a total of 8 terms).

-Freshmen Academic Recruiting Scholarships: These academic recruiting opportunities are awarded to entering freshmen on the basis of their admissions applications, beginning in the fall.
+Freshmen Academic Recruiting Scholarships: These academic recruiting scholarships are awarded to entering freshmen on the basis of their admissions applications, beginning in the fall.
 All incoming freshmen who file the FAFSA by Clemson’s March 1st priority deadline are also considered for Federal Pell Grants, Supplemental Educational Opportunity Grants (SEOG), Federal Work Study and all Federal loan programs.

 -Scholarships for South Carolina Residents: South Carolina residents may receive only one of the Trustee Scholarship, Clemson Scholars or Palmetto Pact.
 Trustee scholarship of $1,000 is available for students ranked in the top 10% of their high school class who also have at least a 1200 SAT (CR+M) or 27 ACT.
 Student at each South Carolina public high school who has ranked as top student the end of the junior year will receive a renewable $3,500 Clemson Scholars award.
 All students (except those already identified as Clemson Scholars) who enroll at Clemson and are awarded a Palmetto Fellows from the state of South Carolina and will receive a renewable $2,500 scholarship from Clemson.
 South Carolina residents are also considered for LIFE, HOPE, and SC Need-Based Grants through the state.
 Over 98% of all in-state Clemson freshmen receive either the Palmetto Fellows or LIFE scholarship.

 -Scholarships for Out-of-State (Domestic) Students: Non-resident merit scholarship is available for domestic out-of-state students with at least a 1250 SAT (CR+M) or 28 ACT and who are ranked in the top 10% of their high school class.
 Students will receive a renewable merit scholarship of at least $7,500.
-Students with higher test scores will be considered for these merit awards up to $15,000 annually.
+Students with higher test scores will be considered for these merit scholarships up to $15,000 annually.
 Clemson non-resident grant is a renewable $2,500 grant in addition to any other scholarship(s).
 All out-of-state students with substantial financial need, who file the FAFSA by Clemson’s priority date of March 1st and meet academic criteria will be considered.

-These opportunities are renewable for an additional three years of continuous undergraduate study for students who continue to meet the minimum prescribed academic criteria.
+These scholarships are renewable for an additional three years of continuous undergraduate study for students who continue to meet the minimum prescribed academic criteria.
 The criteria are usually a cumulative 3.0 GPR and a minimum of 12 credits completed each semester.
 No separate application is required.
-Students who wish to be considered for these endowments should apply for admissions by December 1 and complete the admissions process by December 31.
+Students who wish to be considered for these scholarships should apply for admissions by December 1 and complete the admissions process by December 31.

 James W. and Margaret Grainger Clark Scholarship Trust Fund firstly prefers to graduates of Tamassee-Salem High School who have resided at the Tamassee DAR School or students who have resided at the Kate Duncan Smith DAR School.
 Second preference is given to a son or daughter of a member in good standing of The National Society of the Daughters of the American Revolution.